 - Types of connections:

 Let’s start with the commonly used names and dates.

 Samhain is often considered the end of the old year.
 Some traditions consider it also the beginning of the new year, while others consider the time between Samhain and Yule to be a fallow time, with Yule as the beginning of the new year with the return of the light.

 Solstices and equinoxes

 Four of the dates are easy to determine: the solstices and the equinoxes are celebrated when those astronomical events occur.
-(I’ve given the dates below as ‘around [month] 22nd.’ – the solstice or equinox can fall anywhere between the 20th and the 23rd in a given year.)

 The other four Sabbats come from Celtic tradition, and they’re sometimes referred to as the fire festivals.
 Originally, they were probably celebrated as specific seasonal markers showed up (buds on the trees, lambing season, etc.) but these days, people commonly celebrate on what have become traditional dates (listed below).